Proven. Trusted. Secure.

 Your .env file is encrypted and sent securely over SSL to Dotenv's in-memory servers.

 This encrypted payload is decrypted and briefly held in memory to complete the next steps.
 Afterward, the memory is flushed.
-Rest assured the decrypted version is never peristed to Dotenv systems.
+Rest assured the decrypted version is never persisted to Dotenv systems.

 Your .env file is parsed line by line - in memory.

-Note: There are some differences between dotenv parsers across various languages and frameworks.
-So far Dotenv Vault handles these 100%, and we continue to add test cases to cover all edge cases.
+Note: There are minor differences between dotenv parsers across various languages and frameworks.
+So far Dotenv Vault handles 100% of these, and we continue to add test cases to cover all edge cases.

 Each key/value pair (and any comments) are extracted - in memory.

 The secret is divided into its separate key and value.
 This is by design.
 They will be stored in separate databases for added security.
 This way if an attacker somehow gained access to one database they would not be able to make sense of the data - having only half the puzzle.

 The KEY is encrypted.
 The VALUE is encrypted.
 They are encrypted with different master encryption keys.
 This way if an attacker somehow gained access to the VALUE decryption key they would find the data useless.
 They would not know if the secret belonged to Twilio or to AWS.

 - NIST recommended

 - fast thanks to a dedicated instruction set